EckoTan0804/flying-guide-dog/README.md

 ## Usage

-1. Choose a config file in `config/experiment/`.
-E.g. `config/experiment/segformer-b0_720x480_fp32.yaml`.
+1. Choose a config file in `config/experiment/`, *e.g.* `config/experiment/segformer-b0_720x480_fp32.yaml`.
 You can also create your custom config file by adjusting the default config.

 2. Run